caiocasagrande/caiocasagrande/README.md

 ### Academic Background

-Master's degree in Applied Economics from the Graduate Program in Organizations and Markets (PPGOM) and a Bachelor's degree in Agricultural Engineering from the Federal University of Pelotas (UFPel).
+- Master's degree in **Applied Economics** with a focus on **time series** and **spatial econometrics**.
+The [dissertation](https://sucupira.capes.gov.br/sucupira/public/consultas/coleta/trabalhoConclusao/viewTrabalhoConclusao.jsf?id_trabalho=14649207) analyzes how Brazilian soybean exports relate to macroeconomic variables, providing insights into the economic impacts of global changes.

+- Bachelor's degree in Agricultural Engineering with a focus on agribusiness.
+For my final project, I used R to create **price forecasting models** for key agricultural commodities using the **ARIMA** methodology, published in the [Journal of Economics and Agribusiness](https://doi.org/10.25070/rea.v20i3.14292).

 ### Professional Experiences